GDGOC-HKUST/2025-intro-to-docker-and-k8s/part3/README.md

-# Part 3: Introduction to Kubernetes
+# Part 3: Deploying Multiple Applications using Kubernetes

 In this part, we'll learn how to deploy our containerized application to Kubernetes.
 We'll use [Minikube](https://github.com/kubernetes/minikube) as our local Kubernetes cluster.
 Feel free to explore alternatives like [Kind](https://github.com/kubernetes-sigs/kind).